Green Party of England and Wales: Local government

 The party has representation at the local government level in England and Wales.
 The party had its first local mayor, Peter Christie, in 1985 in Bideford.
 From the early 1990s until 2009, the number of Green local councillors rose from none to more than 100.

 In 2011, the party led a council for the first time, when they took minority control of Brighton and Hove City Council following the 2011 Brighton and Hove City Council election.
 In July 2020, the Green Party again took minority control of Brighton, following the collapse of the Labour Party's minority administration.

+In 2021 the Green party and Plaid Cymru announced the Common Ground Alliance where they would field join candidates for the 2022 Cardiff Council election.
+The Alliance won 17.3% of the vote in third place, but only 2 out of the 79 seats.

 The 2023 United Kingdom local elections saw the Greens' winning an overall council majority for the first time on Mid Suffolk District Council.
 Following the 2024 United Kingdom local elections Greens led coalitions on Babergh, Bristol, East Hertfordshire, East Suffolk, Folkestone & Hythe, Forest of Dean, Hastings, Lancaster, Lewes, Maidstone, Stroud and Warwick councils and were part of coalitions running more than two dozen more.

 Since 2017, the party has increased its number of councillors at every election, which after the 2025 local elections had reached an all-time high of 859 seats on 181 different councils.

+In the 2026 local elections, the party gained control of five new councils, including its first two directly elected mayors in London, as well as becoming the largest party in several councils with no overall control.
+For example, Waltham Forest Green Party won 31 of 60 seats, gaining overall control of Waltham Forest Council for the first time and becoming the first Green-controlled council in London.

+Senedd

+Since 2026, the party has had members of the Welsh Senedd, gaining its first two seats in the 2026 Senedd election.